 Cargo capacity – seats up: 374L/seats down: 1230L

-The Dynamic has a 410 kilometre range while the Premium extends to 490 kilometres.
-The battery packs comes with an eight year-160,000 km warranty.
+And no wonder.
+The entry-level BYD Dolphin Essential slides in just under $30,000 and claims an official 410 kilometre range while the Premium betters that, at 490 kilometres.
+The battery packs come with an eight year-160,000 km warranty.

 BYD Dolphin dimensions